moonuure/Retail-Sales-Data-Analysis/README.md

 Using this dataset allowed the project to simulate a **real-world retail business environment** and perform meaningful sales performance analysis.

-The dataset contains **1000 retail sales transactions** with multiple business-related attributes.

 ### Key Variables